Uganda police arrest ex-journalist for calling Museveni 'a liar, gambler and thief' | Africanews

 ‘‘Therefore, any postings of false fabrications will attract punishment in accordance with the laws.
 The joint forces will continue using the acquired capabilities to monitor comments on social media and any offenders will be investigated and punished.’‘

-Stella Nyanzi, a prominent academician and activist, has been in jail since last year, and is facing trial for ‘disturbing the president’s peace’ when she posted a message on her Facebook page, insulting Museveni’s deceased mother, on his birthday.
+Stella Nyanzi, a prominent academician and activist, has been in jail since November last year, and is facing trial over charges of cyber harassment and offensive communication against the president.

+She is accused of insulting the president’s dead mother in a Facebook post, on the day the 74-year-old Museveni was celebrating his birthday.

 Ugandans react